-5.3 CLASS PRESENTATION (25%)
+5.3 CLASS PRESENTATIONS (3 presentations x 10% = 30%)

-Each student will present their review (see 5.2 above) to the class individually.
+Each student will present their review (see 5.2 above) to the class individually ON THE DAY THAT THE ASSIGNMENT IS DUE.
 Each presentation will address the questions listed above and should be between 15 and 20 minutes in duration.
 Presentations will take place in class time.
-Students will sign up for their presentation date on Monday October 20, 2014.